riccardopinosio/DDB_spark_training/README.md

 1. The slides (under *presentations*)
 2. The databricks notebooks

 The slides are based on doing things on Azure, but unfortunately it turns out that azure does not support the creation of databricks clusters on their azure for students or free accounts, because of some arcane quota limitations.
+Therefore, unless you have a pay-as-you-go account with an associated credit card, this route is not an option to try spark out.

-Therefore, to try out spark, we can use azure databricks community edition.
-This will allow you to create a small cluster to try out spark.
+An alternative is to use azure databricks community edition.
+This will allow you to create a small cluster (2 cores, 15GB memory) to try out spark.
 You can sign up to the community edition, and create a small spark cluster, here:

 https://databricks.com/try-databricks?utm_medium=cpc&utm_source=google&utm_campaign=926437904&utm_offer=try-databricks&utm_content=trial&utm_term=databricks%20community%20edition&gclid=EAIaIQobChMIwZOLh8bj7AIVR-N3Ch0AcwDkEAAYASAAEgJ82fD_BwE

 In particular, the **IoT_databricks_data_analysis** notebook will run without problems on the cluster.
 Similarly, the cluster will also support the analysis of the **funda dataset** (see the brightspace 'datasets' section for the database course) without problems.

-The **smart meter london dataset** is larger (around 10GB), and is pushing the limits of the cluster.
-Therefore, for that dataset it will be important to aggregate it at a higher level of granularity (from half-hourly to daily) to then perform your analysis.
+The **smart meter london dataset**, however, is larger (around 10GB), and pushing the limits of the cluster.
+Therefore, for that dataset it will be important to aggregate it at a higher level of granularity (from half-hourly to daily) and then perform your analysis.

 <!---
 For the spark trainings, it is important to have an active subscription with azure, that you will use to create resources/load data into resources/process the data.
 If you don't already have an azure subscription that you want to use, you should create one using one of these steps: